krivard/codalab-worksheets-wiki/User_Tracking-Competition-History.md

 # Tracking Competition History
-Competition history enables competition organizers to view all of the output files for competition participants, providing an audit trail of all successful submissions in the competition.
-This is accomplished by adding history functions to your evaluation code.
+Competition history creates an audit trail which enables participants and organizers to see the percentage of correct answers for each successive submission.
+For a given competition, participants can view the history for their own submissions, while organizers can see the history for all submissions.
+In order to enable history, the scoring program must be modified (instructions are below).

+## How the Audit Trail Works
 First, a history folder is created:

 ```
 input/history/<phase #>/<submission #>/